 Heitner herself has no agenda other than helping parents think about their choices and the ramifications.
 Thus, she has crafted a book that speaks to screen-liberal me, and also more tech-conservative parents.
 This Mayim Bialik post talks about how the book helped her feel more secure with her choice not to allow her kids smartphones and her concern going into the book that she would feel like she was being a fuddy duddy – the inverse of my personal concerns.
 Heitner manages to thread the needle of giving good helpful information without judgement for the extremes, as well as in the middle.
 She encourages thoughtfulness and awareness of why other families might make different choices without suggesting that there is a right or wrong way to navigate.

-Actually, Heitner does have an agenda – advocating strongly for digital mentorship rather than tight control or total free-ranging.
+Actually, Heitner does have an agenda – advocating strongly for digital mentorship with emerging platforms like Together rather than tight control or total free-ranging.
 This sounds a bit like taking the moderate middle ground, but really, mentoring is a freestanding position of its own and the cornerstone of the book.
 While Heitner doesn’t completely reject the utility of key-word monitoring and content blockers for the youngest users, she makes an excellent case for the need to actually experience our kids’ digital world with them and to learn ourselves how they want to use these tools, rather than making assumptions based on our personal experiences and fear-mongering about the digital world.
 It is only by talking with our kids about the apps they use and why they use them that we can help them navigate this world effectively and (gradually) maturely.
 Along the way, she also encourages us to think about our own use of technology in order to create mindful family policies, not just laying down rules for our kids.

 Heitner encourages parents to think about the digital world as experienced by our teens through analog comparisons that will be familiar to a lot of Gen-X parents.
 She also explains something I’ve thought for a while -that just because this technology is different from what we grew up with doesn’t make it bad, and sometimes not really that different.
 Take group texting, which, Heitner explains, essentially the modern version of three-way calling when I was a teen.
 A lot of the pitfalls are the same, principally, the ability to use the multi-user functionality to enforce exclusion.
 When we were kids, it manifested as the classic of getting two people on the phone without the others’ knowledge and then having a negative conversation about one of the participants.
 Now the same thing can be accomplished via group text call-outs or bcc-ing the excluded party on an email.
 Teens haven’t changed so much as the mechanisms through which they act like teenagers have evolved and now come with a permanent digital trail and a higher chance for escalation.
 The high stakes of cyberbullying are something that Heitner weaves throughout the book, tying it to her discussions of mentorship and the conversations we should be having continually with our kids about their lives on- and offline about digital citizenship.
 She also reminds parents to remember that our kids might sometimes be the perpetrators of negative activity, not just the victims, and to keep an open mind.